-Update: Paypal has re-entered the USA gambling market in Nevada and New Jersey in late September 2015.
+PayPal has re-entered the USA gambling market as an option in Nevada, New Jersey and Delaware.
 They are doing a trial run with wsop.com, but are planning to add more legal poker sites in the near future.
-Again, as of now, this is only for site(s) in New Jersey and Nevada and does not apply to the many poker sites that are based off shore.
+Again, as of now, this is only for sites in New Jersey, Nevada and Delaware and does not apply to the many poker sites that are based off shore.

 PayPal Still Deals in Gambling Transactions

 When PayPal left the US market in the early 2000s in didn’t completely abandon the online gambling market.
 Instead PayPal focused on more progressive countries (when it comes to online gambling) such as the United Kingdom, Sweden, Finland, Denmark, Italy, Ireland, Spain, Portugal, Australia and more.

 For much of the world PayPal remains a premier option for depositing on online poker sites and the company has been expanding into the segment more aggressively in recent years as online gambling becomes more commonplace.

 Because PayPal was one of the original payment processors it was extra careful when it came to online gambling laws in the USA and that’s part of the reason the market remains bereft of the company outside of the regulated markets in NV, DE and NJ.